opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

    For more information about webhooks, see the documentation for [Slack](https://api.slack.com/incoming-webhooks) and [Chime](https://docs.aws.amazon.com/chime/latest/ug/webhooks.html).

    For custom webhooks, you must specify more information: parameters and headers.
 For example, if your endpoint requires basic authentication, you might need to add a header with a key of `Authorization` and a value of `Basic <Base64-encoded-credential-string>`.
+You might also need to change `Content-Type` to whatever your webhook requires.
+Popular values are `application/json`, `application/xml`, and `text/plain`.

    This information is stored in plain text in the Elasticsearch cluster.
 We will improve this design in the future, but for now, the encoded credentials (which are neither encrypted nor hashed) might be visible to other Elasticsearch users.